cosmos/sdk-tutorials/hello-world/tutorial/index.md

 Spin up the blockchain and send a blog post from one blockchain app to the other.

-Various terminal windows are required to complete these next steps.
+Multiple terminal windows are required to complete these next steps.

 ## Test the IBC modules